13 August 2021 International

 Finally, we need to be wary of becoming too transactional.
 Of course, we must look at where the money comes from, but we shouldn’t focus solely on the short-term goals.
 Financial sustainability was rightly a major focus during the pandemic, but we need to address the long-term strategic issues around the nature of what we do: who we do it for, and who we do it with.
 International students provide great value to UK universities in bringing not only a positive economic benefit, but also great impact on the wider communities in which they live culturally and socially.
 Therefore, UK universities must put what’s important to both domestic and international students at the heart of what they do.

-Dr David Pilsbury will be speaking at Ahead by Bett on 24 March.
+Dr David Pilsbury spoke at Ahead by Bett on 24 March 2022.